7hekaka/newcytosim/doc/main/faq.md

 **Can I change parameters throughout the simulation (i.e. lower the motor speed) or add in filaments at specific time points?**
 </summary>
 You can already change most parameters in the config file (see cym/overlap.cym) This is a discrete abrupt change.
-You can add filament with ’new‘ at any time in the same way, between multiple ‘run’.
+You can add filament with `new` at any time in the same way, between multiple `run`.
 If you want a more continuous change, we may have to implement it, but it is possible.

 	set hand kinesin
 	{